uglycoyote/buildbot-react-plugin-boilerplate/README.md

 * the top level React Component gets its data (its **props**) from the Angular Controller, which calls ```ReactDOM.render``` to invoke React to update

+* We don't use a controller, but rather a custom directive, which is the way to connect with different UI framework in JS.
+The directive has two roles:
+  * interconnect react and angular.js
-* The Controller is a bit slimmer, since more of the view logic is contained in the React components.
-The controller's main role now is to get the data from the services and forward it as **props** to React.
-The controller may want to massage the data a bit get it into a form that's more appropriate for the view.
-Ideally the **props** should only change when you want the view to change, so if there's extra data returned by the ```dataService``` that your view doesn't need, the controller can play the role of filtering that into a more view-relevant form.
+  * Get the buildbot data from the api and forward it as **props** to React.

+The directive may want to massage the data a bit get it into a form that's more appropriate for the view.
+Ideally the **props** should only change when you want the view to change, so if there's extra data returned by the ```dataService``` that your view doesn't need, the directive can play the role of filtering that into a more view-relevant form.

  ### Taking Advantage of Typescript